 Adding attachments from JIRA > Wrike

 To enable attachment support, edit your sync and add field mappings from Attachments to Description Footer.
-There are independent settings for each app's attachments, so you can enable attachments to sync in one direction or in both.
+There are independent settings for each tool's attachments, so you can enable attachments to sync in one direction or in both.

 Sync settings -> Fields